shmuhammadd/NaijaSenti/sections/annotated_sentiment_lexicon.md

 ## Manually Annotated Sentiment Lexicon

+To create the sentiment lexicon, we selected tweets that we manually classified as [negative and positive] (https://github.com/hausanlp/NaijaSenti/blob/main/sections/annotated_twitter_corpus.md) and tag words that are positive or negative.

-We selected the tweets classified as positive and negative above and manually tagged positive, negative and hate words in the tweets.
+We mclassified as positive and negative above and manually tagged positive, negative and hate words in the tweets.

 | Languages | #positive | #negative|
 | --------- | -------- |  -------- |